mahealamuq/De-Novo-Genome-Assembly-and-Gene-Prediction-Using-Velvet/README.md

 The best assembly can be used for:

-- Gene prediction using GeneMark
+- Gene prediction using Prodigal
 - Genome annotation
 - BLAST searches
 - Phylogenomic analysis